-BRIC recognizes the value of computer and other electronic resources to improve student learning and enhance the administration and operation of it’s schools, and member districts.
+BRIC recognizes the value of computers and other electronic resources to improve student learning and enhance the administration and operation of its schools, and member districts.
 BRIC expects the responsible use of computers, cell phones, computer networks, including the internet, and other electronic resources in support of the mission and goals of BRIC and it’s member districts.
-BRIC reserves the right to randomly and periodically check the useage of BRIC issued electronic devices.
+BRIC reserves the right to randomly and periodically check the usage of BRIC issued electronic devices.

 All BRIC staff are representing the Bemidji Regional Interdistrict Council and their district of assignment at all times and need to be mindful of social media content.
 Staff are strongly discouraged from using personal devices to communicate educational information (ie. cell phones, Facebook, iPads, Snapchat, Twitter, Instagram, etc…) or responding to communications received through social media.

 All BRIC staff are mandated reporters of suspected child neglect or physical or sexual abuse.
 Staff must immediately report any knowledge of or reasonable reason to believe a child is being neglected or physically or sexually abused or has been neglected or physically or sexually abused within the preceding three years.
 BRIC staff will follow district procedures for reporting of suspected child neglect or physical or sexual abuse and notify the BRIC Special Education Supervisor within 24 hours of the report.
 Mandated Reporting Policy 414 is located on the BRIC website.

 BRIC and local District staff IEP Teams must contact a BRIC Supervisor prior to making referrals for related services specialists, including:

 Vision and Orientation/Mobility Specialist